-81. Pipes in streets or public places
+46. Pipes in streets or public places

-No person shall for the purpose of conveying water derived from whatever source, lay or construct a pipe or associated component on, in or under a street, public place or other land owned by, vested in, or under the control of any municipality, except with the prior written permission of that municipality and subject to such conditions as it may impose.
+No person shall for the purpose of conveying water derived from whatever source, lay or construct a pipe or associated component on, on or under a street, public place or other land owned by, vested in, or under the control of any Municipality and subject to such conditions as it may impose.

-82. Use of grey water
+47. Use of grey water

-No person shall use grey water or permit such water to be used, except with the prior written permission of the municipality and subject to such conditions as it may impose.
+No person shall use grey water or permit such water to be used, except with the prior written permission of the Municipality and subject to such conditions as it may impose.